• en

 Contributed by: mhomma

 Granite monument designed by Reverend Masahiko Wada.
-Names of 148 persons, including 31 Nisei who died in the service of their country, are inscribed on the stone.
+Names of 148 persons, including 31 Nisei who died in the service of their country, are inscribed on the memorial.

 My Grandmother Mutsu Wada Homma front Left.
 My Great-Grandfather Rev. Masahiko Wada 2nd from right with glasses.